enjaku4/rabarber/README.md

 ## Configuration

-Seamlessly include Rabarber in your application by adding the following initializer:
+Rabarber can be configured by adding the following code into an initializer:

 ```rb
 Rabarber.configure do |config|